Joe Kim, CTO of SolarWinds, explores the potential learning opportunities from business for cybersecurity in healthcare organizations

-The cyber security market is currently valued at $122.45bn, with an expectation that this will rise to $202.36bn by 2021.
-Cyber security is becoming a huge concern for businesses, with so many enterprises coming under attack recently.
+The cybersecurity market is currently valued at $122.45bn, with an expectation that this will rise to $202.36bn by 2021.
+Cybersecurity is becoming a huge concern for businesses, with so many enterprises coming under attack recently.
 However, over the next few years, the threat landscape will develop and the aim of a cyber attack won’t be solely financial.

 It’s already started

 The event, which officials were forced to deem as a “major incident”, also made it difficult to access test results and identify blood for transfusions, and some hospitals struggled to process blood tests.
-This is one of the first examples of a healthcare cyber security breach directly impacting patients in the UK, but it won’t be the last.
+This is one of the first examples of a healthcare cybersecurity breach directly impacting patients in the UK, but it won’t be the last.

 Follow in the footsteps of enterprises

 Breaches like these have put a great deal of pressure on healthcare IT professionals.
-Though there has been a shift in mentality in enterprise, with security becoming a priority, the same can’t be said for the healthcare sector.
+Though there has been a shift in mentality in the enterprise, with security becoming a priority, the same can’t be said for the healthcare sector.

 It doesn’t need to break to be fixed

 Healthcare IT professionals have made it clear that they aren’t confident they could prevent their trust from a severe breach.
 Many assume the board will only focus on security once a significant breach occurs, and wonder how bad it needs to get for them to listen.
-It is time healthcare organisations learned from enterprises that have seen breaches occur and acted.
+It is time healthcare organizations learned from enterprises that have seen breaches occur and acted.
 In the meantime, there is work that requires little investment that IT professionals can do to protect the network.

 Educate and enforce

 Employees are often the weakest link when it comes to security in the workplace.
 Few workers understand how simple it is for a cybercriminal to gain access to the network through an employee’s mobile phone, and often opt to use their own devices in the workplace.